regoclint/prac/Notes.md

 For nary tree serialize deserialize need children count For binary tree serialize deserialize need null values For preorder subtree need # at start
+PQ and TreeSet
+    Both O(log(N)) time complexity for adding, removing, and searching elements PQ can have duplicates, TreeSet cannot
+    Iteration in TreeSet is ordered PQ is random
+DL - faster insertions and removals, lookup by index is slow.
+HM can be used for faster lookup ArrayList - slower insertions and removals, faster lookup by index
+            Can do a binary search if sorted.

 Utility funcs